FatimaKashwani/COSC621-Project/README.md

 The code does not use the full path for the data files.
 To run, the .ipynb file being used must be inside the PETA folder.

 Packages: Tensorflow, Pandas, Numpy

+Dataset was too large to upload here.
+Can be downloaded at https://www.dropbox.com/s/52ylx522hwbdxz6/PETA.zip?dl=0